Paparazzi: Other measures

 In addition to legal action, celebrities have taken other measures to avoid paparazzi.
 When Daniel Radcliffe was performing in the play Equus in London, he wore the same hat and jacket every day for six months, to make the photos look old and therefore "unpublishable".

+In popular culture

+Lady Gaga released the single "Paparazzi" in 2009 for the album The Fame, which she described to be "about wooing the paparazzi to fall in love with me".